Preoperative Instruction for Brisbane-Based Treatments

 Preoperative Instructions

-Patients will generally have to attend the Wesley or St Andrew’s Hospital Pre-Admission Clinic prior to surgery.
-This is necessary to have routine preoperative tests done (bloods, X-ray, ECG, etc).
-This requirement will vary depending on your age, fitness and what surgery you are having done.
-Please discuss with Dr Dodd.
+Patients will occasionally need routine preoperative tests done prior to surgery (bloods, X-ray, ECG, echocardiogram, etc).
+This will vary depending on age, fitness and type of surgery.
+Please discuss with Dr Dodd and the team.

-Weight loss surgery patients will need to undergo a low carbohydrate diet, with the assistance of Dietician Nicola Fox, for between 2 and 4 weeks before surgery.
+Weight loss surgery patients will need to undergo a very low calorie diet (VLCD), with the assistance of our dietician team, for between 2 and 4 weeks before surgery.
 This will help you lose 5 – 10kg, shrinking your liver and abdominal fat, making your surgery much safer.
+Smoking cessation and alcohol minimisation (<10 units/week) are essential for good outcomes.

 Any antireflux and hernia surgery patients with a BMI (body mass index) over 25 will also achieve much better results if they can lose some weight, both preoperatively and in the longer term.
-This is best achieved through a low carbohydrate diet.
-Please discuss with Nicola Fox, Dietician.
+This is best achieved through a VLCD.
+Please arrange an appointment with our dieticians.

 Enquire Now